rancavil/prelaunchr/README.md

 * Run `rake secret` to generate a new Rails `secret_token` and set it in `/config/intializers/secret_token.rb` (or in the `RAILS_SECRET` environment variable).
 * The `config.ended` setting in `/config/application.rb` decides whether the prelaunch campaign has ended or not (e.g. Active/Inactive).
 We've included this option so you can quickly close the application and direct users to your newly launched site.

+## Deploying prelaunchr on Openshift

+* Create an account on openshift if you don't have one yet.

+* Intall on your computer rhc tools (https://developers.openshift.com/en/managing-client-tools.html)

+* Config your account on your computer.

+     $ rhc setup --clean

+* Creating the application on Openshift.

+     $ rhc app create -a prelaunchr -t ruby-1.9
+     $ cd prelaunchr/
+     $ git remote add upstream -m master git://github.com/rancavil/prelaunchr.git
+     $ git pull -s recursive -X theirs upstream master

+* We need to create the percistence to the application, now we will install postgresql-9.2 Opensshift cartidge.

+     $ rhc cartridge add postgresql-9.2 -a prelaunchr

+* Finally.
+     $ git push

 ## License

 The code, documentation, non-branded copy and configuration are released under